tjelvar-olsson/biologists-guide-to-computing/source/collaborating-on-projects.rst

 Go to the web interface of your account and find the button that says something along the lines of "New repostiory" or "Create repository".
-Give the project the name ``S.coelicolor-local-GC-content`` make sure that the backend uses Git (if you are using BitBucket there is an option to use an alternative source control management system named Mercurial) and that it is initialised as an empty repository (i.e. don't tick any checkboxes to add readme,
+Give the project the name ``S.coelicolor-local-GC-content`` and make sure that the backend uses Git (if you are using BitBucket there is an option to use an alternative source control management system named Mercurial) and that it is initialised as an empty repository (i.e. don't tick any checkboxes to add readme,